 - Children or elderly family members: what foods to eat and avoid especially if they have allergies, tutorials for school lessons, rules on usage of devices, usage of their Octopus cards, sleeping, school arrangements during bad weather and waking time.
 For elderly family members, you may be told about medications, allergies, scheduled visits to the doctor or local playground for exercise.

-- Working hours: what time you’re expected to wake up and hit bed.
+- Working hours: what time you’re expected to wake up and hit the bed.
 This may also include agreed curfew time during days off.
-(Domestic helpers are allowed one full day off every week so imposing unreasonable curfews may be a breach of this law.)
+(Domestic helpers are allowed one full day off every week, so imposing unreasonable curfews may be a breach of this law.)

-- Use of items at home: whether you need to buy your own stuff (shampoo, crackers, etc) or freely use what’s available at home, instruction on usage or permission to use electric appliances or wifi, and restrictions on using mobile phones during working hours.
+- Use of items at home: whether you need to buy your stuff (shampoo, crackers, etc.) or freely use what’s available at home, instruction on usage, or permission to use electric appliances or wifi, and restrictions on using mobile phones during working hours.
 Be aware that in case you break or lose an item at home (say that precious flower vase), you’ll only be liable of up to HK$300.